 At the sub-activity level there, operational risks associated with implementation.
-For instance, building inspectors are daily subjected to potential hazards through site inspections; the primary capital-related risk is a loss or breakdown of the harbour master's vessel.
+For instance, building inspectors are daily subjected to potential hazards through site inspections; the primary capital-related risk is a loss or breakdown of the Harbourmaster's vessel.
 In such cases systems and procedures are in place to mitigate and manage such risks.

-Table 14: Key Risks
+Table 15: Key Risks

-Risk Event Mitigation Measures Forecast growth in the Region significantly overestimates actual demand, meaning investment in infrastructure may not be needed in the short to medium term, creating a large fiscal risk to Council and ratepayers.
-As we are currently in a period of high growth in the District, monitoring of subdivisions and building consents show that actual development has significantly outstripped growth prediction.
+Risk Event Mitigation Measures Forecast growth in the Region significantly overestimates actual demand, meaning investment in infrastructure may not be needed in the short to medium term, creating a large fiscal risk to the Council and ratepayers.
+As are currently in a period of high growth in the District, monitoring of subdivisions and building consents show that actual development has significantly outstripped growth prediction.
 The infrastructure and financial implications of this growth and providing for future growth are discussed through the Growth Model and are part of the AMP development process.
-We will also now be doing real time monitoring of growth in the Region and monitoring our ability to service growth demand (plus a number of other measures such property values etc. as required by the NPS-UDC).
-This monitoring will help us to ensure we plan for and provide the necessary Natural hazards and disasters and risks from climate change place demands on Council for services and policy regulation that we cannot satisfy.
-Civil Defence Emergency Management planning, exercises and implementation, Lifelines planning and implementation, Tasman Resource Management Plan (TRMP) hazard planning and zoning, Activity Management Plans for infrastructure assets, regular reviews of Engineering Standards and TRMP all take into account natural hazards and disasters.
-This includes our changing hazard risk, flood modelling, seismic assessment and future upgrade of Council owned buildings, pandemic plan, capacity planning, multiskilling amongst staff and contractors, climate change research (NIWA Report).
-We also hold critical spares, particularly for key infrastructure assets, we have in place alternative supplier arrangements and contracts to ensure additional human resources are available, etc. Loss of staff knowledge/institutional knowledge, (especially through retirement), poor record keeping and systems, and loss of stored information (hard copy and electronic), including loss from cyber- attacks.
+We will be carrying out real time monitoring of growth in the Region and monitoring our ability to service growth demand (plus a number of other measures such property values etc. as required by the NPS-UDC).
+This monitoring will help us to plan for and provide the necessary resources to deliver the required services in order to meet the demand.
+Natural hazards, disasters, and risks from climate change place demands on the Council for services and policy regulation that they cannot satisfy.
+Civil Defence Emergency Management planning, exercises and implementation, lifelines planning and implementation, Tasman Resource Management Plan (TRMP) hazard planning and zoning, Activity Management Plans for infrastructure assets, regular reviews of Engineering Standards and TRMP all take into account natural hazards and disasters.
+This includes our changing hazard risk, flood modelling, seismic assessment and future upgrade of the Council owned buildings, pandemic plan, capacity planning, multiskilling amongst staff and contractors, climate change research (NIWA Report).
+The Council hold critical spares, particularly for key infrastructure assets, and have in place alternative supplier arrangements and contracts to ensure additional human resources are available, etc. Loss of staff knowledge/institutional knowledge, (especially through retirement), poor record keeping and systems, and loss of stored information (hard copy and electronic), including loss from cyber-attacks.
 Council's Strategic Challenge 5 - Valuing our People.
-We want employees to have a stronger sense of common purpose and belief in what Council is trying to achieve.
-We have in place succession planning for staff, new staff inductions, training, attending conferences, industry and professional membership, networking, multiskilling, standard operating procedures, design standards, engineering standards, developing a Document Management System, electronic scanning of files, back up storage for electronic information, back-ups stored off-site.
+The Council want employees to have a stronger sense of common purpose and belief in what the Council is trying to achieve.
+The Council have in place succession planning for staff, new staff inductions, training, attending conferences, industry and professional membership, networking, multiskilling, standard operating procedures, design standards, engineering standards, developing a Document Management System, electronic scanning of files, back up storage for electronic information, back-ups stored off-site.
 IT systems in place to reduce probability of cyber-attacks - firewalls and staff awareness of risk.

-Rapidly changing legislative and regulatory environment results in demands on staff resources and budgets.
+Risk Event Mitigation Measures Rapidly changing legislative and regulatory environment results in demands on staff resources and budgets.
 Networking, training, webinars, conferences, industry and professional membership, involvement with Local Government New Zealand and Society of Local Government Managers (SOLGM) submission processes on legislation/regulation changes, attendance at LGNZ Regional Sector, Rural/Provincial Sector and Zone 5 meetings, research, and use of consultants.
 Relevant staff receive daily emails on legislative changes through "Inside Wellington: medialinks".
+Building legislation updates are sent through by subscribing to the MBIE website.
+These updates are forwarded onto buildings staff.
 SOLGM operates "List Serves" for various professional groups, which provide the opportunity for staff across New Zealand councils to share information, ask questions of each other and SOLGM distributes material on legislative changes through this system.
 Most Council staff are on their relevant List Serve.

-10.5 Assumptions and Uncertainties
+9.5 Assumptions and Uncertainties